BarlaanArynne/BSIT-WMA-4C-IPT2/Portfolio-Website/README.md

 - Three.js: Three.js is used for 3D graphics rendering, adding a visually appealing aspect to the portfolio

 - Serverless API: The website uses a serverless function hosted on Vercel to handle form submissions and send emails using Nodemailer

-- Custom Domain: The portfolio is hosted on a custom domain, [react.amanarya.com](https://react.amanarya.com)

 ## Contact